Oahu vs. Big Island

 - Kapoho Kalapana Road: Drive through Puna for breathtaking coastal scenes on the island.
 You can also enjoy a drive along the Hamakua Coast.

 - Historic Town of Honoka: Go to the heart of this town, the Waipi'o Valley.
 It's a great place to enjoy a leisurely lunch while browsing the stores and art galleries and taking in some culture.

 - Rainbow Falls: The cascading water of these mighty falls is quite accessible.
 Thus, everyone can take in their beauty.

 For a vacation in paradise, surfing in Hawaii is the way!
 If you're staying on Oahu, check out Sandy's Beach, famous for its swells.
 But if you're looking for more of a challenge, head to the North Shore.
 When seeking sand and pristine blue waters, Kailua Beach, Nanakuli, and Yokohama have a lot to offer.

 Guide to Oahu Food, Drink, and Nightlife

-Nonetheless, we relish the unique nightlife offered by the small beach communities on Oahu.
+Nonetheless, we relish the unique nightlife the small beach communities offer on Oahu.
 Visit Oahu to enjoy live music, beer sampling at local craft breweries, and even cocktails in a nightclub!
 We hope you enjoy the island's wide variety of food and drinks that will satisfy your taste buds and your wallet.